 Call centers offers a variety of essential customer support services to all businesses wishing to nurture customer relationships and to cut support costs.
 These are the businesses that qualify as potential buyers:

 - Small Businesses.
 Small companies are the ones that need to keep a sharpest eye on expenses to grow their operations, which makes investing in customer support matters a smart decision.
 Using call centers as virtual receptionists cuts the cost of maintaining a permanent support center.

 - Medium Businesses.
 The same as small companies, medium businesses are looking to cut the expense side of the ledger and to bring new clients even in intervals when their business is lean.
 Call centers qualify as reliable and expandable solutions which most probably won’t have to be adjusted each time the number of customers raises.

 - Large Businesses.
 Large companies are the ones for which 24/7 live support has become unavoidable, and call center systems can help them provide such at the fraction of the cost.
 Most systems will even offer advanced services, such as translation, transcription, recording, customer identification, and many other benefits which are expensive to obtain without a call center at stake.

 - Freshdesk: A cloud-hosted help desk solution for exceptional customer service, packed with multichannel capacity, automation, and productivity features.

 - Vocalcom Cloud Contact Center: Cloud-based,easy-to-use platform focused on quality user communication.
 It preserves the context of previous customer interactions, which makes the transition from self-service to live service almost seamless.

-- ContactWorld: A popular telephony solution that helps companies deliver top-quality service to their customers.
+- ContactWorld: A popular telephony solution for small business and big companies that helps them deliver top-quality service to their customers.
 It is fast, understandable, and personalized.

 - MiContact Center: A functional cloud-center solution with CTI integration that covers Microsoft Lync-based contact centers and large-scale contact centers.